 The Directors consider the going concern basis to be appropriate following their assessment of the Company's financial position and its ability to meet its obligations as and when they fall due.
-In making the going concern assessment the Directors have taken into account the following:
+In making the going concern assessment the Directors have considered the following:

-- The 2018 loss before tax of £(7.5) million, which decreased the net asset position to £6.7 million.
-The Directors note that this loss had an immaterial impact on cash balances, as £(7.7) million of the loss related to non-cash items. - The current capital structure and liquidity of the Company and its base case and stressed cash flow forecasts over the calendar years 2020 and 2021. - The principal risks facing the Group, including the potential financial and operational impacts of Covid-19, and its systems of risk management and internal control.
+- The current capital structure and liquidity of the Company and its cash flow forecasts over the calendar years 2020 and 2021. - The principal risks facing the Group, including the potential financial and operational impacts of Covid-19, and its systems of risk management and internal control.